-Most business expenses are deductible because they are an ordinary and necessary business expense that you spend money for in the current year and you get a deduction for that expense in that year.
-For example; you buy office supplies for $200 and you get an ordinary and necessary business tax deduction for those $200 of supplies because you spent money for it in the current year.
+Most business expenses are deductible because they are an ordinary and necessary business expense.
+You spend money for an item in the current year and you get a deduction for that expense in that year.
+For example, you buy office supplies for $200 and you get an ordinary and necessary business tax deduction for those $200 of supplies because you spent money on it in the current year.

 Depreciation is something that you can get a deduction for in the current year even though you might not have spent money to buy it in that year.
 For instance, you bought a computer system in 2017 for $5,000.
 The life of a computer is 5 years, so you will get a write-off the $5,000 over the next five years (taking the expense to reduce your business taxes).

 Even though in 2019 you did not spend any cash for the computer (since you bought it for cash) you will get a deduction for that computer you bought in 2017 since it is being written off over 5 years starting in 2017 when you purchased it.
 Therefore, in 2019, you get a deduction for a non-cash expense.